 Her appointment followed an intensive ten-month-long search led by a Board of Trustees–appointed Search Committee working in concert with a Faculty and Staff Advisory Committee and consultants from executive search firm RG175.
 A competitive applicant pool yielded three finalists, including Borman, who met with community stakeholders via a veritable gauntlet of nineteen Zoom interviews and forums over the course of three days.
 Borman was unanimously voted into the position by the Commonwealth Board of Trustees in early October 2020.

 Rediscovering Commonwealth’s “Ecology”

-As the school’s first alumni/ae leader, Borman is already looking forward to seeing what's different, what's the same, and “hearing stories about why those decisions have come to be.”
+As the school’s first alumni/ae leader, Borman looks forward to “learning the Commonwealth of today,” she says, seeing what's different, what's the same, and “hearing stories about why those decisions have come to be.”

-While she may bring a unique familiarity to the headship, Borman’s top priority in her first six months is to connect with people—students, faculty, staff, parents, alums—and relearn the school, inside and out.
+While she may bring a unique familiarity to the headship, Borman’s top priority, at least in her first year as Head, is to connect with people—students, faculty, staff, parents, alums—and relearn the school, inside and out.

 “I feel like schools are an ecology, and you need to understand all the relationships and interdependencies,” Borman says.
 “You can't really make any kind of changes or adaptations until you understand holistically how the school works, where its greatest strengths lie.
 That's going to take a little while and going to be fun.”